Post updated: 20th August 2023

 9. Experience Nature At Kakum National Park

 Kakum National Park is a must-visit for nature lovers, hikers and adventurous people!
-This national park is about 4 hour drive from the capital of Ghana, Accra and makes a great day trip combined with other activities such as a visit to Elimina castle on the Cape coast.
+This national park is about 4 hour’s drive from the capital of Ghana, Accra and makes a great day trip combined with other activities such as a visit to Elimina castle on the Cape coast.
 The most popular activity to do here is the canopy walkway, suspended 30 meters above the ground.
-Besides the canopy walk, you can go birdwatching to see over 300 species of birds, hike while appreciating nature’s tranquillity, camping and climbing the tree house.
+Besides the canopy walk, you can go birdwatching to see over 300 species of birds, hike while appreciating nature’s tranquillity, camp and climb the tree house.

 View this post on Instagram